Regenerative Organic Dry Bean Production in the Northeast

 Hypothesis:

-1. Alternative market classes (navy, small red, pink, great northern, pinto) can perform comparably to those more commonly grown in our region (black, kidney) in both tilled and organic no-till systems.
+1. Alternative market classes (navy, small red, black, pinto) can perform comparably to black beans in an organic no-till system.

-3. Higher seeding rates of dry bean can improve yields and weed suppression in rolled-crimped rye systems.
+3. Higher seeding rates of black bean can improve yields and weed suppression in tillage-based and rolled-crimped rye systems.

 Materials and methods:

-Research will seek to address grower interests of weed management, tillage reduction and new market classes.
-We will translate findings into educational resources through production guides, the Short Course and winter grower meetings.
-Research will occur both on research farms at Cornell and UVM as well as on cooperating grower farms to gather more accurate data and increase farmer engagement across regions.
+Research addressed grower interests of weed management, tillage reduction and new market classes.
+We translated findings into educational resources through production guides, a virtual Short Course and winter meetings.
+Research occurred both on research farms at Cornell and UVM as well as on cooperating grower farms to gather more accurate data and increase farmer engagement across regions.

-1. Effects of seeding rate in rolled-crimped rye systems and tilled systems
+1. Effects of black bean seeding rate in rolled-crimped rye systems and tilled systems

 Treatment: Five seeding rates of black bean for organic no-till and tilled systems (side-by-side trials) (cv.
 “Zorro”)